samadhicsec/threatware-docs/docs/source/create/operations.md

 # Operational Security

-Operational Security relates to the secuirty processes, procedures and governance activities that a team may be responsible for.
+Operational Security relates to the security processes, procedures and governance activities that a team may be responsible for.

 Quite often a team will have no operational security responsibilities, in which case the table does not need to be populated.

 :::{admonition}  Example
-Imagine a team in a business that is responsible for an internal service that communicates with users via email, and the service takes an email address and a message and forwards it to a 3rd party email service provider.
+Imagine a team that is responsible for an internal service that communicates with users via email, and the service takes an email address and a message and forwards it to a 3rd party email service provider.
 If that team "own" the management responsibilities of that 3rd party email service provider, such as;
 - owning the administrative account,
 - provisioning and de-provisioning users (for instance members the marketing team that generate email templates using a UI provided by the 3rd party service),
 - configuring the security options of the 3rd party email service provider, etc.,